Booeyland/Booeyland/README.md

-- 👋 Hi, I’m Booey (Booey#0001)
+- 👋 Hi, I’m Booey
 - 👀 I’m interested in creating discord bots, and making checkout automation tools
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: For fastest response dm me on Discord Booey#0001 or twitter at @iflipbots
+- 📫 How to reach me: For fastest response dm me on Discord Booey. or twitter at @booeyaio